Mission & Vision

-1. Since the beginning of the year, we have generated bipartisan support for the Biomass Thermal Utilization Act (BTU Act), an investment tax credit for high-efficiency residential and commercial-sized wood boilers that achieves tax parity with other renewables.
-The BTU Act will be reintroduced in late June.
+1. We have generated bipartisan support for the Biomass Thermal Utilization Act (BTU Act), an investment tax credit for high-efficiency residential and commercial-sized wood boilers that achieves tax parity with other renewables.
+The BTU Act was reintroduced in February 2019.

-2. We have revamped the Community Wood Energy and Wood Innovations Program, and are working with the Forests in the Farm Bill Coalition to include it in next year’s Farm Bill.
+2. We revamped the Community Wood Energy and Wood Innovations Program, and worked with the Forests in the Farm Bill Coalition to push for inclusion in the 2018 Farm Bill.
 Fourteen organizations endorsed our proposal for a 5-year $25 million annual program to cover up to 35% of the installed capital costs for high-efficiency low-emissions projects.

-3. After falling short in last year’s Energy Bill, we achieved recognition of carbon neutrality of forest-based biomass in the 2017 omnibus spending bill.
+3. We achieved recognition of carbon neutrality of forest-based biomass in the 2017 omnibus spending bill.